1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. Do I have to be of a particular religious background to take part in an ICMT Degree Program?

 A. No. The college is non-denominational and does not associate with any particular religious beliefs - and we do not discriminate based on religion, cultural beliefs or ethnic origin.
-In the same vein, students enrolled in ICMT should be open-minded and tolerant toward the wide breadth of personal religious and cultural beliefs of other students, graduates and faculty of the college.
+In the same way, students enrolled in ICMT should be open-minded and tolerant toward the wide breadth of personal religious and cultural beliefs of other students, graduates and faculty of the college.
 Back to top of page

 Q. Don't all schools of Metaphysics teach the same thing?